-- dismiss the complaint in whole or in part; - uphold the complaint in whole or in part; - decide on the appropriate action to be taken to resolve the complaint; - recommend changes to the Trust's or academy/school's systems or procedures to ensure that problems of a similar nature do not recur. - 6.13 There is no further right of appeal to the Local Governing Body or the Academy Trust.
+6.13 There is no further right of appeal to the Local Governing Body or the Academy Trust.
 All complainants have the right, as a last resort, to contact the Education Funding Agency if they are not satisfied with the way in which their complaint has been considered.
-They can contact the EFA via academy.questions@education.gsi.gov.uk.
-If a complainant is still dissatisfied with the way that their complaint has been handled they may contact the DfE online via the online school complaints form. - 7.0 Exempt Complaints The following are exempt complaints:
+They can contact the

+EFA via academy.questions@education.gsi.gov.uk.
+If a complainant is still dissatisfied with the way that their complaint has been handled they may contact the DfE online via the online school complaints form.

+The Trust clerk will file a record of all appeals, decisions and recommendations of the all the academies Complaints Appeals Panels in a Complaints Monitoring folder in the ELAT Trustee section of Teams.
+These records will be monitored by the Trust Board.

+7.0 Exempt Complaints - The following are exempt complaints: